ThePoetics/Bulk-MX/README.md

 # Bulk-MX
-A PowerShell script which takes a list of domains and outputs MX record results for each
+A PowerShell and perl scripts which takes a list of domains and outputs MX record results for each